Government Affairs Update for April 26, 2019

 Governor Cuomo and state lawmakers approved a $175.5 billion spending plan and final state budget last week.
 Some real estate-focused aspects of the enacted budget include measures that:

-- create a new real estate transfer tax rate of an additional $1.25 for each $500 of consideration when the conveyance is $3 million or more on residential property in New York City, or $2 million or more on non-residential property;
+- Create a new real estate transfer tax rate of an additional $1.25 for each $500 of consideration when the conveyance is $3 million or more on residential property in New York City or $2 million or more on the non-residential property;

 A final budget did not include proposals to impose a pied-a-terre tax on high-end New York City properties nor measures that would expand rent control outside of New York City.
 More details on these topics, as well as non-real estate related issues can be found here.